Typhoon Hinnamnor: Elsewhere

 In the Philippines, Hinnamnor enhanced the southwest monsoon which brought rainfall over Luzon.
 A man died in Ifugao due to heavy rains caused by the typhoon.
 Hinnamnor brought heavy rains in Batanes.
 As of September 7, the NDRRMC reported 2,442 affected people, 51 were displaced and 192 people were preemptively evacuated.
 At least 12 homes were damaged or destroyed.
 Infrastructure damage was estimated to be ₱61.4 million (US$1.08 million).

+In Russia Far East, the extratropical remnants of Hinnamnor caused flooding in Primorsky Krai.
+Governor Oleg Kozhemyako reported that eight people were killed.
+More than 2,300 houses were flooded, in which 49 of them were destroyed.
+About 15,000 people were affected by the flooding.
+Total damage in the region were amounted to ₽6 billion (US$98.7 million).

+Retirement

+Due to the extensive damage it caused in South Korea, the Typhoon Committee announced that the name Hinnamnor, along with five others will be removed from the naming lists despite its first usage.
+In the spring of 2024, the name was replaced with Ong-mang.